brandur/sorg/content/markdown/human.md

 Here's my golden rule of LLM-age content consumption:

-> It should never take longer (or even close to longer) to read content than it took to bring it into existence.
+> It should never take longer (or even close to longer) to consume content than it took to bring it into existence.

 I take a pretty hardline stance on this.
 Even amongst friends or colleagues who I know or suspect generate writing using LLMs, I'll opt not to read their content.
 When strangers do it, I remove them from my feed.
 If I must read it, I'll ask an LLM to summarize it, thereby producing a similar length snippet to the one that generated it.